 A 5-week course that explores issues related to body image, sociocultural impacts of objectification, and promoting positive self-perception.
 You must register for the course to earn 1 PHED credit.
 This course meets at the Shaw Wellness Institute.

-A forum for students to gain support for and learn strategies to manage concerns related to eating and/or body image issues.
+A space for students to gain support for and learn strategies to manage concerns related to eating and/or body image issues.

 This group is developed to support individuals who have experienced a sexual assault or other traumatic experience.